Mac Guide

 Can Finder rename files based on their content?

-No. Finder's batch rename is strictly pattern-based.
+No. Finder’s batch rename is strictly pattern-based.
 It can replace text strings, add prefixes or suffixes, and apply sequential numbering, but it cannot analyze what a file contains.
-For content-aware renaming where each file gets a unique descriptive name, you need an AI-powered tool that can read images and documents.
+For content-aware renaming where each file gets a unique descriptive name, you need an AI-powered tool that can read images, videos, and documents.

 Zush activity tab showing rename history with undo buttons for each renamed file